HomeWellnessEat wellNo, polyunsaturated fats don't cause heart disease deaths

 There has been recent debate over whether polyunsaturated fatty acids have any influence on the risk of developing cardiovascular disease.
-A new study from Finland assessed the association of polyunsaturated fatty acids with the risk of death from cardiovascular disease.
+A 2018 Finnish cohort study followed 2400 men for 23 years to see whether men who eat more polyunsaturated fats went on to die from cardiovascular disease.

 The human body needs to consume fats in order to stay healthy as fats provide structural and metabolic functions within the body.
 However, most dietary recommendations suggest that we should prioritize consuming unsaturated fats over saturated fats.
 The differences between these types of dietary fats lie in their biochemical structures.